Unique-Divine/Neural-Networks-for-Gravitational-Lens-Modeling/README.md

 ## 1. Software needed:
 * Python 3
-* Tensorflow 1.1x.
+* TensorFlow 1.1x. (coming soon to TensorFlow 2)
-   * I used pip to install this.
-Going to (https://www.tensorflow.org/install/) might be helpful.
+   * I used pip to install this, following the instructions at [tensforflow.org](https://www.tensorflow.org/install/).

 ## 2. The data:
 The files (especially the trained network weights) are too large to be hosted here.
 They can be found at the following links.